damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 1. We spread all our storage into [multiple NFS shards](https://gitlab.com/gitlab-com/infrastructure/issues/711) and [dropped CephFS](https://gitlab.com/gitlab-com/infrastructure/issues/817) from our stack.
 2. We created [Gitaly](https://gitlab.com/gitlab-org/gitaly) so that we can stop relying on NFS for horizontal scaling and speed up Git access through caching.

 [Gitaly](https://gitlab.com/gitlab-org/gitaly) will serve as the single interface for all our Git access throughout our stack.
-It will also be used to improve our monitoring of Git resource usage to make better decisions, currently we are only sampling processes.
+It will also be used to improve our monitoring of Git resource usage to make better decisions; currently we are only sampling processes.
 We would love if the community would challenge our use of Gitaly with the same passion they challenged us before.
 What do you think of the software architecture?
 Can a caching layer like this scale?
 What alarm bells are set off?
 We can’t wait to hear your feedback!

 We would like to thank our community, customers, team and board for all their great support – you all make GitLab an incredible product.